 To perform a backup, you will need to provide a path where the backup files should be stored.

-/var/backup/ as backup path.
+/var/backup/ as backup path in the following examples.

 foreman-maintain backup offline /var/backup/

-The previous backup command creates a directory like
+This creates a directory like

 /var/backup/katello-backup-2018-09-12-08-21-11 in which the backup is stored.

 The second way to create a backup is the online mode.
-Please keep in mind, that taking an online backup should only be used for debugging purposes as the data integrity between the various databases cannot be fully guaranteed.
-You shouldn’t do any modification regarding Host provisioning, repository synchronization, content view changes, etc. during an online backup as it may lead to inconsistencies in the online backup.
+Please keep in mind that taking an online backup should only be used for debugging purposes as the data integrity between the various databases cannot be fully guaranteed.
+You shouldn’t do any modification regarding host provisioning, repository synchronization, content view changes, etc. during an online backup as it may lead to inconsistencies in the online backup.

 foreman-maintain backup online /var/backup/